 - Engage and collaborate with a global network of influential leaders committed to contemplative scholarship and practice.

-- Meet and mentor junior contemplative scientists, scholars and practitioners.
+- Meet and mentor other contemplative scientists, scholars and practitioners.

 - Receive recognition and have your work highlighted in Mind & Life communications.

-- Has made significant contributions to the mission and vision of the Mind & Life Institute and more broadly to contemplative sciences, studies and practice through her/his scholarship, activities and influence.
+- Has made significant contributions as a researcher, changemaker, or contemplative, with 10+ years in the field, to the mission and vision of the Mind & Life Institute and more broadly to contemplative sciences, studies, and practice through their scholarship, activities, and influence.
+Examples include a nominee who:

-- Is or has been involved with the Mind & Life Institute.
+- Is or has been involved with the Mind & Life Institute in one or more of the following capacities:

-- Has been an invited presenter at a Mind & Life program (Dialogue, Summer Research Institute, International Symposium or legacy program).
+- Has been an invited presenter at a Mind & Life program.
+Invited presenters include plenary faculty, contemplative faculty, discussants, artists, etc.

-- Has served on a Mind & Life committee (program planning, grant review, Steering Council, board, etc.).
+- Has served as a member of a Mind & Life Institute committee (Program Planning Committee, Grant Review, Steering Council, Board, SRI Review Committee, etc.).

-- Has partnered or collaborated on a Mind & Life program or grant.
+- Has partnered or collaborated on a Mind & Life program or grant, or has been a mentor for the Global Majority Leadership and Mentorship Program.

-- Exemplifies qualities that align with the Mind & Life mission, vision, and core values (rigor, kindheartedness, integrity, synergy and community).
+- Exemplifies qualities that align with the Mind & Life mission, vision, and core values (compassion, integrity, curiosity, inclusion, and excellence).

 Nominating a New Fellow

-The Mind & Life Institute is committed to building a rigorous community of interdisciplinary contemplatives, scholars and scientists which depends upon diversity of perspectives and experiences.
-Fellows are encouraged to consider candidates of all races, genders, ages, religions ￼and sexual orientations in the nominating process.
-Service in the Fellows program is strictly voluntary.
-No fee is required.
+The Mind & Life Institute is committed to building a rigorous community of interdisciplinary contemplatives, scholars, and scientists which depends upon diversity of perspectives and experiences.
+Candidates for Mind & Life Fellows are nominated by current fellows and are from diverse backgrounds, i.e. various races, ethnicities, genders, ages, faith traditions and spiritual orientations, physical abilities, geographic locations, and academic and professional disciplines.

-Current Mind & Life Fellows and staff members at the Mind & Life Institute are eligible to nominate others who meet the criteria for being a Fellow (see below).
-Mind & Life Fellows are encouraged to nominate new Fellows who would contribute to the diverse global network of distinguished Mind & Life Fellows across the three different types of fellowship: Research, Leadership and Contemplative.
+Please note that only current Mind & Life Fellows and staff members at the Mind & Life Institute are eligible to nominate others who meet the criteria for being a Fellow.
+Mind & Life Fellows are encouraged to nominate new Fellows who would contribute to the diverse global network of distinguished Mind & Life Fellows across the three different types of fellowship: Research, Changemaker and Contemplative.
+Nominations for 2023 Fellows will open on September 18, 2023 and close on October 16, 2023.

 If you have any suggestions or questions regarding these revisions to the Fellows program, or about future directions of the program, please direct your query to email@example.com.